fmay/ziggyusaurus/docs/user-guide/plugin/create.md

 Use the CLI to create a new plugin project.

+You should first navigate to a folder from which the plugin project will be created as a subfolder.

 `ziggy plugin create`

 You will be prompted to enter information before the project is created.